graphql/graphql-over-http/INTERESTED_DEVELOPERS.md

-# Interested Developers:
+# Interested Developers

+## Want to get involved?

+If you're interested in this spec and helping contribute to it, you can get involved with the following steps:

+1. Read the [Roadmap](ROADMAP.md) which outlines the planned development of this spec.
+2. See [Agendas](agendas) for upcoming meetings of the GraphQL-over-HTTP working group.
+3. Add yourself to `List of Developers` below.

+## List of Developers

-This file will help us track people that are interested in taking decisions of the specification of GraphQL over HTTP until migrated to a official repository of the https://github.com/graphql organization.
+This list helps us keep track people that are interested in taking decisions of the specification of GraphQL over HTTP.

 If you want to be listed here, open a PR with your information, just order yourself by name.

-## List of Developers:
 * @benjie
   * Company/Project/Repo: https://github.com/graphql/graphiql, https://github.com/graphile/postgraphile
   * Reason: Interested in a common HTTP spec